Choose a Licensed Caregiver Agency

 You should also make arrangements to have bills paid, taxes done and other business matters handled by someone other than the caregiver.
 The caregiver should not be expected to take care of these things, so another family member, conservator, or public guardian will need to handle these matters if you or your family member becomes unable to handle their financial affairs.

 If you need more information about retirement planning, common medical issues, where to retire, Social Security, Medicare, changing family relationships and more, use the tabs or pull down menu at the top of the page to find links to hundreds of additional articles.

-Watch for my book, Retirement Awareness: 10 Steps to a Comfortable Retirement, which will be released by Griffin Publishing later in the fall of 2017.
+Watch for my book, Retirement Awareness: 10 Steps to a Comfortable Retirement, which will be released by Griffin Publishing in 2018.

 You are reading from the blog: http://www.baby-boomer-retirement.com